-The latest publication from the Canadian Substance Abuse and Addiction is sobering to say the least.
-The last time these guidelines were updated was 2011 when it was reported that safe drinking for women was no more than 10 drinks a week and 15 drinks per week for men.
-The new report states that 6 or more drinks per week puts either group in a moderate to high health risk category and that to be entirely safe no one should drink more than 1-2 drinks per week.
+The latest publication from the Canadian Centre for Substance Use and Addiction is sobering, to say the least.
+The last time these guidelines were updated was in 2011 when it was reported that safe drinking for women was no more than 10 drinks a week and 15 drinks per week for men.
+The new report states that 6 or more drinks per week put either group in a moderate to high health risk category and that to be entirely safe no one should drink more than 1-2 drinks per week.

 The CCSA stated that having ANY level of alcohol consumption had a negative net impact on every disease reviewed.
 These included heart disease, several types of cancer and liver cirrhosis.